About FIRE

 TRANSPARENCY – Openly, clearly, and accurately sharing all information related to our operations and finances

-After the collapse of its Soviet-supported economy in 1990, Mongolia was economically devastated.
-In 1992, Flagstaff-based photojournalist, David Edwards, began photographing there.
-Edwards began hand-carrying duffel bags of donated winter clothing from Flagstaff, and personally placing this aid directly into the hands of those who needed it most, focusing primarily on orphanages and street children.
-In 1997 a group of Flagstaff residents founded the Mongolian Orphans Association shipping two 40-foot sea containers of aid and delivering it hand-to-hand throughout Mongolia in 1999 and 2000.
-The organization’s name was changed to FIRE – Flagstaff International Relief Effort.
-In 2003, Meredith Potts was hired as Executive Director.
-In 2005, medical mission trips were added in conjunction with the basic aid distribution trips, providing much-needed training and medical supplies.
+Mongolia faced severe economic hardship after the collapse of its Soviet-supported economy in 1990.
+In 1992, Flagstaff-based photojournalist David Edwards began documenting the crisis and personally delivering donated winter clothing, focusing on orphanages and street children.
+In 1997, he and a group of Flagstaff residents founded the Mongolian Orphans Association, which shipped aid and delivered it hand-to-hand throughout Mongolia.
+In 2000, the organization changed its name to FIRE – Flagstaff International Relief Effort.
+In 2004, Meredith Potts was hired as Executive Director.
+In 2005, medical supplies and training were added to basic aid and educational supplies distribution trips in rural Mongolia.

-In 2009, FIRE shifted its focus to sustainable, long-term public health programs.
-FIRE began partnerships with the National Institutes of Health and Rotary International on hepatitis research and prevention.
-Since 2009, FIRE has provided 8,526 people in 7 provinces with comprehensive liver and cancer screenings; distributed 78,500 pieces of community awareness materials; vaccinated 3,022 people; trained 3,571 health care workers; distributed 155,000 sharps containers and $1,000,000 in medical supplies; distributed 2,000 health safety training videos; examined and educated 523 kindergartners about proper oral health.
+In 2009, FIRE shifted its focus to sustainable public health programs, specifically liver health and hepatitis elimination, beginning with partnerships with the National Institutes of Health and Rotary International on hepatitis research and prevention.
+From 2009 to 2015, FIRE trained 3,571 healthcare workers, distributed 155,000 sharps containers, and provided 2,000 health safety training videos to every clinic across Mongolia.
+We also educated 523 kindergartners on oral health.

 These life-changing programs have been strategically and responsibly implemented through a Memorandum of Understating (MOU) with the Ministry of Health (MoH) of Mongolia, signed in November 2009.
-FIRE is a recognized leader in hepatitis and health safety in Mongolia with strong working partnerships that have included the Mongolian MoH, World Health Organization (WHO), US National Institutes of Health (NIH), Asian Liver Center at Stanford University, World Hepatitis Alliance (WHA), Rotary International, Asian Development Bank (ADB), Canadian Society for International Health (CSIH), National Center for Communicable Diseases (NCCD), National Cancer Center (NCC), the Mongolian Association of Gastroenterologists, and countless state agencies across Mongolia.
+FIRE is a recognized leader in hepatitis and health safety in Mongolia with strong working partnerships that have included the Mongolian MoH, World Health Organization (WHO), US National Institutes of Health (NIH), Asian Liver Center at Stanford University, World Hepatitis Alliance (WHA), Rotary International, Asian Development Bank (ADB), Canadian Society for International Health (CSIH), National Center for Communicable Diseases (NCCD), National Cancer Center (NCC), the Mongolian Association of Gastroenterologists, and countless other organizations and state agencies across Mongolia.

 Relationships